 Santa Margarita Basin

-The boundaries of the Santa Margarita Basin are derived from geologic boundaries.
-The lateral boundaries of the basin generally follow the definable limits of the stacked Butano, Lompico, and Santa Margarita aquifers.
+The boundaries of the Santa Margarita basin are derived from geologic boundaries.
+The lateral boundaries of the basin generally follow the limits of the stacked aquifers and are further defined by two faults that impede groundwater flow.
 The lateral boundaries are further defined by two faults that impede groundwater flow: the Zayante Fault and the Ben Lomond Fault.
 The northwest corner of the proposed Santa Margarita Groundwater Basin is the intersection of the Zayante Fault and the Ben Lomond Fault.
 The basin boundary proceeds eastward from this intersection along the Zayante Fault to where the Butano sandstone meets the boundary of the existing Santa Cruz Purisima Formation Basin.

 The boundary then follows the boundary of the existing Santa Cruz Purisima Formation Basin westward to a granitic outcrop.
 From there, the basin boundary proceeds southwestward along the spine of the granitic high.
 At the southern end of the Santa Margarita Groundwater Basin, the basin boundary follows the contact between the Lompico sandstone and the Locatelli Formation to its intersection of the Ben Lomond fault.
 The basin boundary follows the trace of the Ben Lomond fault north to the intersection of the Zayante Fault and the Ben Lomond Fault.